shopsys/shopsys/docs/model/custom-entities.md

 ## Cookbook

-For step by step instructions on how to add a new entity to your project, follow ["Adding a new entity" cookbook](../cookbook/adding-a-new-entity.md).
+For step-by-step instructions on how to add a new entity to your project, follow ["Adding a new entity" cookbook](../cookbook/adding-a-new-entity.md).